giantswarm/kong-app/CONTRIBUTING.md

 ## Getting started

 - Fork the repository on GitHub
-- Read the [README.md](https://github.com/giantswarm/kong-app/blob/main/README.md) for instructions on testing
+- Read the [README.md](https://github.com/giantswarm/kong-app/blob/main/README.md) for instructions on chart development and testing

 The helm chart included in this repository is meant to be used within the [Giant Swarm App Plattform](https://docs.giantswarm.io/getting-started/app-platform/) but can be installed with plain helm.